 - Member States of the European Economic Area (EEA): EU member states as well as Iceland, Norway and Liechtenstein.

 The work-study contract for non-European foreign students

 Access to work-study programs for foreign students from countries other than those of the European Union is conditional.
-In fact, you must have one year of study before you can register for a work-study program.
-The student must hold a residence permit authorizing him or her to work and thus allow the exercise of a work-study program.
-If the student holds a “Private Life, Family Life” residence permit, he or she can access the work-study program without condition.
-Otherwise, he or she must have a long-stay student visa (valid from 4 months to 1 year) or a temporary student residence permit (valid for 1 year) or a multi-annual student permit (valid for 2 to 4 years).
+Indeed, you must prove that you have been in France for one year before you can register for a work-study program.
+The student must hold a residence permit authorizing him or her to work and thus allow the exercise of a professional activity in alternation.
+If the student has a “Private and Family Life” residence permit, he or she can access the work-study program without any conditions.
+Otherwise, he or she must hold a long-stay student visa (valid for 1 year) or a temporary student residence permit (valid for 1 year) or a multi-annual student permit (valid for 2 to 4 years).

 Steps to follow to do a work-study program as a foreign student

 The following steps are valid for accessing the apprenticeship contract or the professionalization contract:

 - sign an employment contract with your employer.
 Indeed, the training can only be validated after signing the contract.
 Nevertheless, it is possible to start work 2 months before the training or 1 month after the beginning of the training in a specialized school such as INSEEC.
 This is possible if your contract is an apprenticeship contract.
 If it is a professionalization contract, it is possible to start work up to 1 month before the beginning of the school year, however you cannot start your work once the school year has passed.

 - apply for a temporary work permit (APT) from the Direction régionale des entreprises, de la concurrence, de la consommation, du travail et de l’emploi